-Compensation of up to \$6,000 may be awarded for reasonable expenses incurred for actual services related to funeral, burial or cremation.
-Compensation shall not be payable for clothing for the victim's family members or dependents.
+Compensation of up to \$3,000 \$6,000 may be awarded for reasonable expenses incurred for actual services related to funeral, burial or cremation.
+Compensation shall not be payable for transportation of family members to make burial arrangements or attend funeral services, or for clothing for the victim's family members or dependents.